ellenhp/cardinal/README.md

 ## License

-This project is licensed under the Apache License, version 2.0—see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License, version 3—see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact